 It’s the longest river in the Pacific Northwest.
-A fast-flowing source of power, with tributaries that are endless, the mighty Columbia River starts in the southeast section of BC, known as the Columbia Valley.
+A fast-flowing source of power, with endless tributaries, the mighty Columbia River starts in the southeast section of BC, known as the Columbia Valley.
 Its source is Columbia Lake, located between the communities of Fairmont Hot Springs and Canal Flats.

 This picturesque valley offers endless scenic views of the Rocky and Purcell Mountains, the valley floor that is covered in verdant wetlands teeming with wildlife, as well as attractions for those wishing to embark on an adventure tour of all levels.

-Here are 3 attractions in the Columbia Valley where you can take in those incredible views from various vantage points:
+Here are three fantastic attractions in the Columbia Valley where you can take in those incredible views from various vantage points:

 1. From Above – Go Zipling:

 Ziplining is growing as one of the top things to do in BC, and it’s no wonder.
 What better way to capture the scenery than gliding above the trees as you zip along forest and glen?
 One of the newest attractions is Mineral Mountain Ziplines at Fairmont Hot Springs Resort, which offers incredible views of the surroundings.
-Open since early July, this newest aerial park is quickly becoming of the best zip lines in BC.
+Open from May to October, this zipline park is quickly becoming of the best ones in British Columbia.

-Here are some of the attractions you will see:
+Here are some of the natural attractions you will see:

 - Rocky Mountain headwall